SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 usually done in 3 steps

 1. **Configure**
   - Most packages come with a configuration script, a list of pre-requisites (aka dependencies) and instructions.
   - Some packages allow to build the code without some features in case you cannot satisfy some of the pre-requisites.
   - You most likely need to load the right module to use the appropriate compiler
 1. **Build**
   - need to make sure you have loaded the right modules to use the right compiler
   - run `make` to compile and link (aka build) the code
 1. **Install**
   - copy the executable to the right place (usually defined by the configuration)
   - best practice is to separate build from install locations

-This will be illustrated in the hands on section.
+- This will be illustrated in the hands on section.

 ---

 ## Module and module files

 ### The `module` command and module files

-- The command `module` is a convenient mechanism to configure your Unix/Linux environment.
+- The command `module`
+  - is a convenient mechanism to configure your Unix/Linux environment.

-- The command `module` reads a file, aka the "module file", that holds a set of simple or complex instructions.
+  - reads a file, aka the "module file", that holds a set of simple or complex instructions.

  - This is a shell syntax independent way to configure your environment:
    - you use the _same_ module file whether you use the `[ba]sh` or `[t]csh` shell.
  - We provide a slew of module files, but users can augment this by writing their own.
- - You are welcome to look at all the module files we wrote, most of them are under `/share/apps/modulefiles/`.
+   - you are welcome to look at all the module files we wrote, most of them are under `/share/apps/modulefiles/`.

 ---